1986 – Wilmington, Southern Los Angeles

 “He did.
 And you saw it all on your little guard post and if you don’t admit it—David, I’m not sure you fully appreciate the consequences.
 You see, you already got quite a record, too.”

 “You should.
 He’s heading for prison next.
-At this is what he deserves.
+This is what he deserves.
 He got a lot of chances because he was young but this time he is going to do time.”

 “He didn’t steal that car!”